BagelHole/Bagel-Terraform-Templates/README.md

 # Bagel-Terraform-Templates
-This is a collection of Terraform Templates & Resources created by Toby Miller.
+This is a collection of Terraform Templates & Resources.

 ## Terraform install
 If this is your first time using Terraform you will need to install it.
 [Link to install Terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli).